Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs

 \subsubsection{Network structures}

-The classification models used in this section are two multi-exit networks proposed in previous works: SDN-style networks\cite{kaya2019shallow} and MSDnet\cite{huang2017multi}.
-Both two kind of models attach several classification branches to the different depth positions of the networks.
-The SDN-style networks contain two specific models: the Vgg-SDN and Resnet-SDN, besides, the MSDnet adopts dense connection and multi-scale feature fusion to tackle with the inter-task interference as introduced in \cite{huang2017multi}.
-On the CIFAR datasets, the exit numbers of all the multi-exit networks are 7, and the depth of these exits are set according to the designs in \cite{kaya2019shallow,huang2017multi}.
+The classification models used in this section are two types of multi-exit networks: SDN-style networks\cite{kaya2019shallow} and MSDnet\cite{huang2017multi}.
+Both types of models attach several classification branches at different depths within the networks.
+The SDN-style networks contain two specific models: Vgg-SDN and Resnet-SDN.
+On the CIFAR datasets, all multi-exit networks are configured with 7 exits, and the depth of these exits are set according to the designs in \cite{kaya2019shallow,huang2017multi}.
 The input size of the image is $32\times 32$.
-On the ImageNet, we verify the proposed approach by training MSDnet.
-There are 5 exits, and the input size on ImageNet datasets is set to $224\times 224$ as described in \cite{huang2017multi}.
+On ImageNet, we validate the proposed approach using MSDnet, which is configured with 5 exits, and the input image size is set to $224\times 224$.